urbit/developers.urbit.org/content/blog/rune-frequency-202212.md

 ##  Enquiry

 I investigated the Urbit kernel for the actual usage rates of various Hoon runes in practice by experienced senior developers.
 While I had done this [a few years ago](https://groups.google.com/a/urbit.org/g/dev/c/gAfhjAzccAk/m/WBpK2izmCgAJ) using a naïve regex match, this time I built the abstract syntax tree of every file in the kernel.
-This allows us to include irregular syntax and exclude non-runes (like the spurious `^~` in ``rose+[" " `~]^~[leaf+"*" (smyt pax)]``).
+This allowed me to include irregular syntax and exclude non-runes (like the spurious `^~` non-ketsig in ``rose+[" " `~]^~[leaf+"*" (smyt pax)]``).

 The survey was based on the contents of `/sys` as of ~2022.12.14.
 For the first pass, every file in `/sys` was built using [`++reck`](https://developers.urbit.org/reference/hoon/stdlib/5d#reck) and [`++noah`](https://developers.urbit.org/reference/hoon/stdlib/5c#noah), e.g.